LGBTQ people in the United Kingdom: Media

-As a national broadcaster, the BBC has been associated with LGBT+ people through its history.
-In 1938, the BBC broadcast "female impersonator" Douglas Byng, who was closeted at the time of broadcast.
-In 1957, following the release of the Wolfenden Report, BBC Radio broadcast a special programme titled "The Homosexual Condition" and the subject was discussed on Lifeline and Any Questions? television programmes.
+As a national broadcaster, the BBC has been associated with LGBT people through its history.
+In 1938 the BBC broadcast the "female impersonator" Douglas Byng, who was closeted at the time of broadcast.
+In 1957, following the release of the Wolfenden report, BBC Radio broadcast a special programme titled "The Homosexual Condition" and the subject was discussed on Lifeline and Any Questions? television programmes.
 In 1965 the BBC postponed the broadcast of The Wednesday Play: Horror of Darkness due to the inclusion of a gay love triangle.

-Following the Sexual Offences Act 1967, BBC television representation increased.
-In 1970, the first ever gay kiss was shown on television, between Ian McKellen and James Laurenson in a performance of Edward II.
-The first lesbian kiss was shown later in 1974, between Alison Steadman and Myra Frances on the TV show Girl, part of Second City Firsts.
-In 1987, EastEnders showed the first same-sex kiss on a British soap.
-In 1995, the show Gaytime TV was broadcast on BBC Two, the first to be primarily targeted at queer audiences.
+Following the Sexual Offences Act 1967, which legalised consensual sex between men over the age of 21, BBC television representation increased.
+In 1970 the first ever gay kiss was shown on television, between Ian McKellen and James Laurenson in a performance of Edward II.
+The first lesbian kiss was shown later in 1974, between Alison Steadman and Myra Frances on the programme Girl, part of Second City Firsts.
+In 1987 EastEnders showed the first same-sex kiss on a British soap opera.
+In 1995 the programme Gaytime TV was broadcast on BBC Two, the first to be primarily targeted at queer audiences.

 Music continued to be censored by the BBC throughout the 1970s and 80s.
-In 1978, Tom Robinson's Glad to be Gay was banned by BBC Radio 1.
-In 1984, Frankie Goes to Hollywood's Relax was similarly banned from daytime and chart shows.
+In 1978 Tom Robinson's Glad to be Gay was banned by BBC Radio 1.
+In 1984 Frankie Goes to Hollywood's Relax was similarly banned from daytime and chart shows.

-Mark Drakeford, First Minister at the Welsh Government with his annual message to mark the beginning of LGBT+ History Month 2021.
+Mark Drakeford, then the first minister of Wales, marks the beginning of LGBT+ History Month 2021.

-In 2005, the first LGBT History Month took place, with broadcast on the BBC generally sceptical.
+In 2005 the first LGBT History Month took place, with broadcast on the BBC generally sceptical.
 The BBC has continued to cover LGBT History Month.

-In 2010, the BBC Trust produced a report calling for increased representation of LGBT minorities, including more "incidental homosexuality" in TV programming.
+In 2010 the BBC Trust produced a report calling for increased representation of LGBT minorities, including more "incidental homosexuality" in TV programming.

-In March 2019, the first LGBT+ correspondent for BBC News, Ben Hunte was hired.
-In November 2020, it was announced that staff working in news and current affairs at the BBC were banned from attending UK pride marches, so as not to be seen as politically biased (even in a "personal" individual capacity).
+In March 2019 the first LGBT+ correspondent for BBC News, Ben Hunte, was hired.
+In November 2020 it was announced that staff working in news and current affairs at the BBC were banned from attending UK pride marches, so as not to be seen as politically biased (even in a "personal" individual capacity).
 The BBC later clarified that whilst it was not a blanket ban, staff should seek permission before attending events.

-In July 2020, the first same-sex kiss on the children's TV channel CBBC was aired, following a long-running romantic arc between two female characters on the Canadian teen drama series The Next Step.
+In July 2020 the first same-sex kiss on the children's TV channel CBBC was aired, following a long-running romantic arc between two female characters on the Canadian teen drama series The Next Step.